-Finally, the college needs to increase its capacity to enable it to address national, regional and local priorities, specifically through investing in the facilities required to meet the demand for construction and STEM.
-The college has a Wave 5 T Level bid for a Sustainable Construction Centre and has a developed plans for a new STEM Centre at the Welsh Bridge campus which requires a source of funding to progress.
+Finally, the college desperately needs to increase its capacity to enable it to address national, regional and local priorities.
+The college will complete the LRC relocation project at the Welsh Bridge campus to create more space for teaching.
+The college will complete the T Level Wave 5 project to develop a Health Suite, an Education Suite and a Digital suite at the London Road campus The college will also complete the HSIF project and refurbish engineering facilities and the HE Centre.
+The college also has planning permission for a Sustainable Construction Centre at the London Road campus and has developed plans for a new STEM Centre at the Welsh Bridge campus, and needs to secure a source of funding to progress the projects.

-The next page provides a summary table of the college priority actions for 2023-24.
+The next page provides a summary table of the college priority actions for 2024-25.
 The table sets out the priority sector and identifies whether this priority is identified by the Marches LSIP, the Marches LEP or is a National Priority.
 The table also cross references to the college Strategic Plan.
 Finally the table provides a summary of the identified actions.